-- Begin testing at your convenience with unique key activator
+- Begin testing at your convenience with a unique key activator

-- Reserved split-specimen ideal for additional confirmation testing
+- Reserved split-specimen is ideal for additional confirmation testing

 - Flat front for easy to copy results